Amlis-Sanches/HTML-Learning/HTML Notes/Class Notes/CS50 HTML and CSS/Week 3/Django.md

         "newyear": now.month == 1 and now.day == 1
     })
 ```
 This will send a TRUE or FALSE response.
 Then in the HTML template we can create a if statement by using `{%%}`.
 Where with a bool value you can determine the heading that is displayed.
-Then when opening the view of the HTML page you will only see the h1 that passed.
+Then when opening the view of the HTML page you will only see the h1 that passed. when closing logic you need to put the {% endif %}.

 ```html
 <!DOCTYPE html>